 name1 = value1, name2 = value2, ... when the parameters' value

 also needs to be provided (this happens for boxes that appear inside algorithms).

 The parameters' types are optional.

 ReFlO provides model validation, available in the menu Edit > Validate.

-You can find a video here showing the creation of a RDM for databases.
+You can find a video here showing the creation of a RDM for the databases domain.